The Beach & Wildlife Voyager (South Africa, Zimbabwe, Mozambique) Overview

 Day 1: Victoria Falls, Zimbabwe: On arrival at Victoria Falls Airport in Zimbabwe you will be met and transferred to Lokuthula Lodges.
 This afternoon we explore the mighty Victoria Falls on a guided tour.

 Day 2 & 3: Victoria Falls to Hwange National Park, Zimbabwe: After breakfast, we depart Victoria Falls and make our way to Hwange National Park.
-The afternoon is spent on a game drive with a visit to the Painted Dogs Centre.
+The afternoon is spent on a safari drive with a visit to the Painted Dogs Centre.
 Hwange National Park is one of Africa's most beautiful havens for wildlife and is home to vast herds of elephant, buffalo, zebra and has an enormous concentration of giraffe.
 It is also home to many predators and endangered species plus very large and varied birdlife.
 The whole of the next day is spent exploring this magnificent area.

 Day 4: Hwange National Park in Matopos, Zimbabwe: We leave the beauty of the Hwange National Park behind us and head to Big Cave Camp in the Matopos area.
 The Matopos Hills comprise an extraordinary collection of substantial bare granite hills with gravity-defying boulders scattered all over the countryside to create a unique and somewhat mysterious landscape.
 The national park is famous for its outstanding views, San (bushman) painted caves, wildlife (especially the Black Eagle) and as the chosen burial place of Cecil Rhodes who named his favourite spot.
 We visit the grave of Cecil John Rhodes on our way.